fbpx

 The placenta is a fascinating and understudied organ.
 It is very difficult to detect placental issues through standard imaging.
 There are new research studies underway through the Human Placenta Project to help understand this vital organ in hopes of catching and preventing issues, like those that can lead to HIE.

-Some placental issues include placental insufficiency, where the placenta for one reason or another prematurely, or not, ages and gives out.
-Placental abruption is also a very common cause, but with many sub-causes.
+• Placental abruption: A very common cause, but with many sub-causes.
 For some, they have repeat placental abruptions, for some it’s lifestyle choice, and for some it’s during labor and delivery.
-The placenta may also become clotted due to undiagnosed clotting disorders.

-Placental previa can also occur where a vaginal delivery would be unsafe for the baby.
+• Placental previa: can also occur where a vaginal delivery would be unsafe for the baby.
 Placental previa is routinely caught and a c-section is recommended if it does not move during the remainder of pregnancy.

 Uterine rupture is another cause of HIE.
-This can happen spontaneously, or due to another incident such as trauma, or during an attempt at a VBAC (vaginal birth after cesarean), where a scar could potentially cause a thinning in the uterus leading to rupture.
-It is highly recommended to work with a trained physician, or a high-risk physician, to determine your risk factor for birth options and repeat of issues.
+This can happen spontaneously during gestation, due to an external incident such as trauma, during an attempt at a VBAC (vaginal birth after cesarean) where a scar could potentially cause a thinning in the uterus leading to rupture, or as a complication from medications like Pitocin that have a risk for causing Uterine Rupture, but are often used during labor.

-HIE from Labor and Delivery
+HIE from Labor & Delivery

 Labor and delivery is a complex process.
 Many factors come together for a healthy and successful birth.
 Sometimes, things go well, and other times they do not.
 Sometimes these are preventable, other times they are not.